-The last two columns of Table 1 present an interesting complementary result: when residences are connected to the cable, fewer criminals are associated as coming from those residences.
-As such, while the first two columns are indicative of what happens to criminal destinations when connected to transit, the last two determine what happens to criminals originating from such locations.
+The last two columns of Table 1 present an interesting complementary result: when residences are connected to the cable, people from those neighborhoods are less likely to be arrested for criminal activity.
+As such, while the first two columns inform what happens to criminal destinations when connected to transit, the last two describe what happens to the criminal activity of those originating from such locations.
 Both suggest that locations closer to new stations see a fall in crime.

 Yet, such an analysis ignores the richer dimensionality of the data.
 Indeed, if origins and destinations are close-by then it may be no surprise that origins and destinations display similar patterns.
-As such, by reformulating the data to be at the originby-destination-by-time level, we can control for time invariant features of the origindestination pair, such as the distance between them $\Xi{od}$ , along with time invariant features of destinations $\gamma_d$ and origins $\gamma_o$ .
+As such, by reformulating the data to be at the origin-by-destination-by-time level, we can control for time invariant features of the origin-destination pair, such as the distance between them Ξ{od} , along with time invariant features of destinations γ_d and origins γ_o .

-$$Log(Crimes){odt} = \gamma_t + \gamma_o + \gamma_d + \Xi{od} + \beta_2 \left( Log[Dist \ to \ New \ Stations]{o/d} \times Post_t \right) + \epsilon{2odt}$$ (3)
+$$Log(Crimes){odt} = \gamma_t + \gamma_o + \gamma_d + \Xi{od} + \beta_2 \left(Log[Dist\ to\ New\ Stations]{o/d} \times Post_t \right) + \epsilon{2odt}$$ (3)

-Here, $\beta_2$ is again the DiD coefficient, and we can examine it as a consequences of changes to the distance to the nearest station at either the origin or the destination of criminal activity.
+Here, β_2 is again the DiD coefficient, and we can examine it as a consequences of changes to the distance to the nearest station at either the origin or the destination of criminal activity.
 In such specifications, to be conservative, we two-way cluster our standard errors at both the origin and destination level.